Phyks/huginn-vagrant/README.md

 Please let me know if I've messed up in any way.
 I've got my Huginn instance working now, and I'm delighted with it.
 I just wanted to help out if anyone else is having problems with the other installation methods.

+## Using the host database

+If you want to use the host database, you should remove the "Install the database packages" and "Set up MySQL user" in the `provision.sh` script, and run everything normally.

+You should use `10.0.2.2` as the MySQL host in your `env` configuration.

 ## To-do